Captain Shackelford’s Company

 Captain Shackelford’s Company of Alabama Red Rovers is sponsoring an event recreating the interim time of Colonel Fannin at his “Fort Defiance” on February 22, 2014.
 All participants will need to be affiliated with a company, there will be no independents.
 Company commanders will be expected to police and regulate authenticity of their own companies.
 This event is geared to represent life of these Texians, doing military duties, fatigue duties, posting of guards and sentries and all things proper of a Garrison of this period during the Texas War of Independence.
 The different Volunteer Companies will be camping is designated area based on the Chadwick Map of the Garrison.
 Unless you are staff, please plan to bring a tent and camp in the quadrangle.
 Do to the historical date of the event there will be special festivities honoring General Washington’s Birthday.
 All meals will be furnished for the duration of the event, with this there is Pre-Registration and a Registration Fee of $15.00, once on-site there will be Registration and release forms to be signed.

 The Volunteer Companies that were in Garrison in February 1836 were:

 - Guerra’s Company, A small company of Mexican artillery

 - Burke’s Company, Mobile Greys

 If you interested in portraying one of these units, please contact William Scott (firstname.lastname@example.org) or David Vickers (email@example.com).
 Some units have already been designated.

 PDF Form: Fort Defiance Registration Form 2014

-This entry was posted in Event Information and tagged Fort Defiance, Goliad, Presidio LaBahia, Texas by William V. Scott
+Posted in Event Information and tagged Fort Defiance, Goliad, Presidio LaBahia, Texas by William V. Scott with .